system-er/YaGoSl/README.md

 - draw_rect, draw_clear - theres no _draw-function cause the draw-commands work everywhere...
 - now the standardlibraries of squirrel should work, for example: local result = math.sqrt(4)
 - new command draw_circle, new examples timer.nut, button.nut
 - better errormessage with linenumber and error, better cleanup in destructor
+- signals work with new command connect, new example buttonsignal.nut